-"Protected Areas Act" means the National Environmental Management: Protected Areas Act, 2003;
+"Protected Areas Act"

+means the National Environmental Management: Protected Areas Act, 2003;

-"publicly controlled" means owned by or otherwise under the control of an organ or state including-
+"publicly controlled" means owned by or otherwise under the control of an organ or state includingmeans publicly controlled infrastructure of the following kinds:

 - a. a public entity listed in the Public Finance Management Act, 199 (Act no 1 of 1999); - b. a municipality; or - c. a municipal entity as defined in the Municipal Systems Act;